MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The second major step in creating a guide in Microsoft Dynamics 365 Guides in preview takes place on the HoloLens application.
+The second major step in authoring a guide in Microsoft Dynamics 365 Guides in preview takes place on the HoloLens application.
 In HoloLens Authoring mode, you:

 - Align your guide to a marker or a digital twin, depending on the type of alignment you chose in the PC application.

 - Test the flow of your guide.

+- Place your holographic 3D content in their relevant spaces in the real world.

 - Add holographic tethers to visually tie your steps to physical objects in the real world.
-- Place your holographic 3D content in their relevant spaces in the real world.

 - Add styles (optional) to 3D content to add treatments such as a warning or caution.

   ![Test your guide)](media/test-guide.PNG "Test your guide")